Jameela Jamil Responded To Backlash Against Her Joining New LGBT Show As Judge

 Lol..
 I interviewed for this gig.
 As the mother of a house for nearly a decade it’s kind of kind blowing when ppl with no connection to our culture gets the gig.
 This is not shade towards Jameela, I love all that she stands for.
 If anything I question the decision makers https://t.co/kJleDihn02— Trace Lysette (@tracelysette) February 4, 2020

-As Twitter grew more heated, Jamil finally decided to speak her piece on the controversy, revealing she herself is bisexual.
+As Twitter grew more heated, Jamil finally decided to speak her piece on the controversy, revealing she herself is queer.

 “Twitter is brutal.
 This is why I never officially came out as queer,” she wrote in a screenshotted notes app.
 “I added a rainbow to my name when I felt ready a few years ago, as it’s not easy within the south Asian community to be accepted, and I always answered honestly if ever straight-up asked about it on Twitter.
 But I kept it low because I was scared of the pain of being accused of performative bandwagon jumping, over something that caused me a lot of confusion, fear and turmoil when I was a kid.”